John B. Weber: 89th United States Colored Infantry

 On September 19, 1863, Weber attained the rank of colonel, two days before his twenty-first birthday, when he accepted command of the Eighty-ninth United States Colored Infantry.
 He chose the appointment to the colored regiment over the appointment to a Massachusetts regiment.
 The 89th regiment was organized out of Port Hudson, Louisiana between October 8 and November 9, 1863, being designated the "18th Infantry, Corps d'Afrique".
 Early in 1864, during the Red River Campaign, Weber had the majority of his men reassigned leaving him only a handful.
 To rebuild his numbers he was promised replacements from the slaves that were expected to be liberated during the campaign.
 These replacements were never acquired and Weber learned from a member of General Banks staff that his unit was to be consolidated.
 Rather than waiting to be discharged, Weber offered his resignation and returned to Buffalo arriving on July 8, 1864.
 The war ended before he received another command.

+After the war, Colonel Weber was elected as a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.